 The right of inspection is granted to Decisional Participants in the Empowered Community.

-The right of Investigation
+The right of investigation is granted to the SOs and ACs.

 The process for the Empowered Community to use a Community Power is outlined in Recommendation #2: Empowering the Community through Consensus: Engage, Escalate, Enforce.